Neonsy/ScheduleOneInsights/Markdown/CONTRIBUTING.md

 > _A guide to our branching strategy and code contribution workflow_

+> [!NOTE]
+> This is a guide, helper, and an overview.
+Not everything may be strictly followed all of the time.

 ## 🌳 Branch Structure

 ScheduleOneInsights follows a structured branching strategy to ensure code quality and maintain a stable production environment.